-Our rigorous academic environment offers a balance of structure and freedom, designed to help students develop excellent study skills, writing, and critical thinking, along with an ambitious intellectual curiosity.
+Our rigorous academic environment offers a balance of structure and freedom, designed to help students develop excellent study, writing, and critical thinking skills, along with an ambitious intellectual curiosity.
 Our class sizes are small (average size of 12) and our course selection is large (155 courses with 49 designated as Honors or APs)—so you can think big!

 Our Academic Difference

-Our independent study program allows students to develop their own trimester-long projects, engaging in deep, self-direct research with the one-on-one guidance of a faculty-mentor.
+Our independent study program allows students to develop their own trimester-long projects, engaging in deep, self-directed research with the one-on-one guidance of a faculty-mentor.

 Our highly personalized, four-year college counseling process gives students the tools—and self-awareness—they need to find the colleges that are the best fit.